csuermann/virtual-smart-home/readme.md

 ## Testing that everything works

+1. Activate your skill in the Alexa app and complete the Account Linking process (your skill should show up under 'Your skills > Developer')
+1. In your AWS account, check the CloudWatch log group '/aws/lambda/virtual-smart-home-dev-skill'.
+It should contain an "AcceptGrant" request from Alexa and a corresponding response.
 1. Open your Node-RED frontend
 1. Add a new 'virtual device' to your flow and name it 'foo bar'
 1. Open the Developer Tools' network tab